 - Responses, concerns, and questions raised by the public during the notification process

-Note: meetings are only required if required by staff.
+Note: meetings are only required if requested by staff.
 However, while meetings are not always requested, they are always recommended.
-Face-to-face contact minimizes misunderstandings.
+Face-to-face contact can reduce misunderstandings.

 Mailed notification must be sent, by first-class mail, to the following: